 3.5 Marking Procedures and Moderation

 2. The expectation of the UK Quality Code (Chapter B6) is that higher education institutions will have in place transparent and fair systems for marking and moderation.
-The University needs to be assured that robust, effective and consistent internal moderation processes are being applied in all Departments across all Institutes.
-The details of these processes are likely to vary according to local circumstances and professional body requirements, but all Institutes should work to the definitions and minimum requirements set out below in applying their own internal moderation processes.
+The University needs to be assured that robust, effective and consistent internal moderation processes are being applied in all Departments across all Faculties.
+The details of these processes are likely to vary according to local circumstances and professional body requirements, but all Faculties should work to the definitions and minimum requirements set out below in applying their own internal moderation processes.

 (i) Internal moderation of assessed work is the process of ensuring that assessment criteria are applied consistently by examiners, that students are being treated fairly through the assessment process, and that there is a shared understanding of the academic standards students are expected to achieve.
 Moderation is the process of ensuring that the marks awarded for an assessment task within a module are within reasonable limits, in the context of the criteria against which students’ work is being assessed.
 Note that separate assessment criteria should be in place for each different component of assessment within a module.
 Moderation may be limited to sampling and second marking a representative number of pieces of assessed work across the marking range from a cohort of students; or it may involve second marking the work of the whole cohort (double marking); or it may involve scaling of marks for a component of assessment.